luca-martial/luca-martial.github.io/_pages/projects.md

 **Acknowledgments:** this dataset was created by the company figure-eight and originally shared on their ‘Data For Everyone’ website [here](https://appen.com/resources/datasets/).<br/><br/>

-Code can be viewed on [GitHub](https://github.com/luca-martial/fastai-projects/tree/master/nlp-tweets)"%}{: .w-50 .tc}
+Code can be viewed on [GitHub](https://github.com/luca-martial/fastai-projects/tree/master/nlp-tweets)" width="150"%}

 <!-- ### Web App: Classifying Endangered Birds Species